-ATLAS PRESS is a small publishing house devoted to publishing an “anti-tradition” of avant-garde literary and artistic dissent which we find rather more entertaining than the formalistic experimentation that has often passed as modernism in the English-speaking canon.
+ATLAS PRESS was a small publishing house devoted to publishing an “anti-tradition” of avant-garde literary and artistic dissent which we found rather more entertaining than the formalistic experimentation that has often passed as modernism in the English-speaking canon.

 Our previous website attempted a description: